riyagundeti/Real-Time-Collaborative-Notes-App/README.md

 # Real-Time Collaborative Notes App

-A small project exploring how real-time collaboration works in web applications.
+a small project exploring how real-time collaboration works in web applications.

 The app allows multiple users to edit the same note simultaneously.